Aamirk4560/Procurement-Data-Engineering-Analytics/docs/README.md

 # Project Documentation

-This directory contains supporting documentation for the PSCMD data engineering and analytics project.
+This directory contains supporting documentation for the Procurement data engineering and analytics project.

 ## Architecture